EJDARE/Milestone2_Group15/Milestone_2/Software Design Document.md

        - High: Greater than 66% of the highest value.
  - Upload and Intergration:
    CSV File Upload: This option allows administrators to upload a CSV file containing nutritional data, which the system must parse and integrate into the database.
-   - Image Upload: Allows administrators to upload images to integrate into the correct food items.
+   ~~- Image Upload: Allows administrators to upload images to integrate into the correct food items.~~

 **Data Output**
  - Search Results: